Reza-Pourrahim/tiqets-order-processor/docs/system_architecture/system_architecture.md

 ## Overview

 This document provides an overview of the system architecture for the Tiqets Order Processor.
 The architecture is designed to support efficient data processing, robust API functionality, and a scalable frontend for user interactions.
+The architecture is designed with modularity in mind, allowing individual components to be developed, tested, and deployed independently.
 ---

 ## Architecture Diagram